 - Should be able to communicate articulately and to convey information clearly and in a professional manner.

 - Should be interested in education, and in contributing to the development of excellent health care professionals.

 The educational benefits for the students include:

-- providing individualized attention and feedback
+- Time for individualized attention and feedback.

 To supervise the instructional content and revisions necessary to maintain a high standard in the GTA program, Johns Hopkins has enlisted consultants Dr. Nancy Hueppchen, Assistant Professor, Gynecology and Obstetrics and Dr. H. Ballentine Carter, Professor of Urology.

 If you are interested in this work or have questions, please contact: